How to cheat honestly in Sports Betting

 Which are the recommended tactics/systems and which aren’t?

 When it comes to recommending a tactic or strategy, we can’t say that anything illegal or unethical is at the top of the list.
-The best way to cheat the bookmakers is to find a legitimate strategy and learn everything there is to know about it.
+The best way to have an edge over the bookmakers is to find a legitimate strategy and learn everything there is to know about it.

 Once you’ve mastered the theory, put it into practice and place small bets until you know exactly how the strategy pans out in real life.
-The two approaches mentioned above are ones that aren’t illegal.
+The two approaches mentioned above are ones that aren’t illegal, but still frowned upon.
 However, they take practice to perfect, but once you start using them, you’ll find the best way to beat the bookie.

 - The favourite doesn’t always win